akmadian/Machine-Learning/README.md

 graphing.py
  - Graphs accuracy by script run, meant to measure accuracy over time.
 (Seeing if accuracy increases with the number of avaliable lines).
+ - NOTE - This script is Node.JS dependent.

  ___
 Accuracy Increase Log